Written by Shannon,

-Wellbutrin is the brand name for bupropion, which is a norepinephrine and dopamine reuptake inhibitor often used to treat anxiety and depression.
-Wellbutrin works by preventing your body from reabsorbing norepinephrine and dopamine, which can lessen symptoms of anxiety and depression.
+Wellbutrin is the brand name for bupropion, which is a norepinephrine and dopamine reuptake inhibitor often used to treat depression.
+It is not used to treat anxiety.
+Wellbutrin works by preventing your body from reabsorbing norepinephrine and dopamine, which can lessen symptoms of depression.

 Wellbutrin is thought to have comparable effects to other antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), which makes it a good option if other medications have proved to be ineffective for your needs.

 Like many other antidepressants, Wellbutrin can take a few weeks to start causing noticeable changes, and it may even take up to 12 weeks to produce its full effects by building up in your body.
 Patience is key, and unless your provider tells you otherwise, it’s generally recommended to give it the appropriate time before determining whether or not the medication is working for you.

 There are some potential side effects of taking Wellbutrin, including: